Jaytheprogramer/Jaytheprogramer/README.md

 - 👋 Hi, I’m @Jaytheprogramer
 - 👀 I’m interested in Watching netflix
-- 🌱 I’m currently learning How to code in pthon
+- 🌱 I’m currently learning How to code in python
 - 💞️ I’m looking to collaborate on No one yet...
 - 📫 How to reach me I don't have have social media yet.